neilcharles/meteoR/README.md

 You will need a valid Met Office API Key.
 Register [here](https://register.metoffice.gov.uk/WaveRegistrationClient/public/register.do?service=datapoint).

 Use save_api_key() to store your api key in the current working directory.
-Calls for data will use the API stored in this file.
+Calls for data will use the credentials stored in this file.

 ```r
 save_api_key(YOUR KEY)